karpatic/datalab/README.md

 While any chapter may be picked up and read as an insular topic; it is suggested to start from the begining.

+The [Datalabs](https://karpatic.github.io/datalabs/) Guidebook use modules created from its sister, the [Dataplay](https://karpatic.github.io/dataplay/) Handbook.

 Tutorials and documentation on those modules can be found there.

 ## Legal